This post is also available in: French Spanish Greek Italian Turkish

 Expected benefits

-by ensuring a good development of secretory tissue, ewes produce more milk from udders with less fat.
+By ensuring a good development of secretory tissue, ewes produce more milk from udders with less fat.

 Prerequisites and/or limits